-Other less talked about health risks associated with obesity such as bladder, mammary and transitional cell carcinoma, reproductive disorders and urinary tract disease.
+Other less talked about health risks associated with obesity such as the bladder, mammary and transitional cell carcinoma, reproductive disorders and urinary tract disease.
 Risk factors in obese dogs include a greater risk of heatstroke, cardiorespiratory disease, decreased immune function and high blood pressure.

 Certain medical tests such as abdominal palpitation and ultrasounds are more difficult in obese cats.

 It is always best to ask your veterinarian if he/she believes your cat is obese.
-Cats come in all shapes and sizes, and therefore it is difficult to determine a standard weight which covers all cats and their differences.
+Cats come in all shapes and sizes, and therefore it is difficult to determine a standard weight that covers all cats and their differences.
 Veterinarians prefer to go by body condition and not a number on the scales.

 To determine if your cat is overweight or underweight, the following guide can help.